Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 > 	}

 ### Inbuilt utilities for ease of use
-Arpitos has many inbuilt public utilities which can make test case writing easy.
+Artos has many inbuilt public utilities which can make test case writing easy.
 More Utilities will be added in future releases.
 Refer to API document for full information.
 Some of the examples are shown below :
 * `Convert.java` : Provides data conversion methods which makes day to day transformation of objects easy.
 * `Guardian.java` : provides method which can guard user (Similar to asserts in JUnit).